 Seasonal activities in Lyman Run State Park

-For boating fans you will be impressed with the boating facilities available at Lyman Run State Park.
-On Lyman Run Lake you will find a launching ramp and a courtesy dock for you to use.
+Boating fans will be impressed with the boating facilities available at Lyman Run State Park.
+If you didn't tow your own boat behind the rig, there are boat rentals available at the bathhouse near the lake.
+On Lyman Run Lake, you will also find a launching ramp and a courtesy dock for you to use.
 There is also a mooring area that holds up to 60 boats.
-If you would like to moor your boat a permit is required, but it can be easily attained at the park office.
+If you would like to moor your boat, a permit is required, but it can easily be attained at the park office.
 Electric motors are the only motorized boat permitted on the lake.

-For those with ATVs there are plenty of opportunities for you to go riding around Lyman Run State Park.
-There is a Lyman Run ATV trailhead that you can load and offload your ATV which has space for five vehicles with trailers.
-There are over 43 miles of trails that you can ride in Susquehannock ATV Trail which connects to the Lyman Run ATV trailhead.
-If you need to use restrooms there are some at the beach area that are within walking distance of the joint ATV trailhead.
+For those who attached ATV to the back of the rig, there are plenty of opportunities for you to go riding around Lyman Run State Park.
+Park your rig at the Lyman Run ATV trailhead, where you can load and unload your ATV.
+The trailhead has space for five vehicles with trailers.
+There are over 43 miles of trails that you can ride in the Susquehannock ATV trail system, which at one point, connects to the Lyman Run ATV trailhead.
+If you need to use restrooms on your ride, there are some at the beach area that is within walking distance of the joint ATV trailhead.

 During the wintertime, Lyman Run State Park turns into a winter wonderland.
 Lyman Run Lake provides you with ample winter recreational opportunities on the park's multi-use trails.
 If you like winter sports, try sledding, snowmobiling, and cross country skiing, but don't forget to bring your gear with you, as there are no rentals available at the park.
 If you like ice activities, try ice skating or ice fishing once the lake's ice becomes thick enough to withstand the weight safely.